 Is the Internal or External Metatarsal Guard Better?

-The external metatarsal guard protects a somewhat wider area, providing more protection off the bat.
-Further, while both internal and external guards need to meet the bottom threshold for workplace safety standards, providing the same basic level of protection, external guards perform better against stronger impacts.
+The external metatarsal guard protects a somewhat larger surface, providing more protection off the bat.
+Further, while both internal and external guards need to meet the minimum level of workplace safety standards, providing the same basic level of foot protection, external guards perform better against stronger impacts.

 The better performance of external metatarsal guards is especially true when it comes to continuous compression – like a vehicle running over your foot.
 In essence, internal and external metatarsal guards have similar performances, but external guards generally provide a higher level of safety, yet some people may find them aesthetically unappealing.